sdees82/Breached/src/markdown-pages/hello-friend.md

 ---

 title: "Hello Friend"
-message: "bp1.0_hellofriend.sh"
+message: "bp1.0_hellofriend.mov"
-date: "08/22/2020"
+date: "08/21/2020"
-description: "Hello Friend.
+description: "A little about me.
 This blog will detail the steps I'm taking to learn about the exciting field of cybersecurity."

 ---